kubernetes/enhancements/keps/sig-storage/1847-autoremove-statefulset-pvcs/README.md

 life time of the StatefulSet.
 An option needs to be provided for the user to auto-delete the PVCs once the StatefulSet is deleted.

-User would set the `PersistentVolumeClaimReclaimPolicy` as `RemoveOnStatefulSetDelete` which would ensure that the PVCs created automatically during the StatefulSet activation is removed once the StatefulSet is deleted.
+User would set the `PersistentVolumeClaimDeletePolicy` as `RemoveOnStatefulSetDelete` which would ensure that the PVCs created automatically during the StatefulSet activation is removed once the StatefulSet is deleted.